We have the Greeks to thank for many great things, including the wonderfully tasty and moorish moussaka.

 - Add tomato paste, evenly coating all of the Fable pieces.

 - Add tinned tomatoes and remaining spices, stir to incorporate and ensure any bits stuck to the bottom of the pan are scraped up.
-Bring to a boil, then turn down heat and simmer for 30-40 minutes.
+Bring to a boil, then turn down the heat and simmer for 30-40 minutes.
 Season to taste.

 - While the sauce is cooking, prepare the bechamel.
 Melt butter/ oil over medium heat.